🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 6.0 -- 10 Very low risk of major natural disasters, with the primary concerns being infrequent minor seismic activity and occasional brush fires in the surrounding region.
+πŸŒͺ️ Natural Disaster Risk + 6.0 -- 10 Low risk of major natural disasters; occasional wildfires in the region but city itself is relatively safe.

 🎭 CULTURE & ENTERTAINMENT